How do I submit a help ticket?

 What should I do if I have a question or issue regarding OPACS?

-While OPACS is integrated with eProtocol, it is a seperate system, and if you're experiencing an issue or have a question about OPACS, the OPACS team should be able to assist you.
+While OPACS is integrated with eProtocol, it is a separate system, and if you're experiencing an issue or have a question about OPACS, the OPACS team should be able to assist you.
 Create a help ticket that will go directly to the OPACS department.
 Be sure to include your protocol or SPO # in the body of your help ticket